lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 5:** The "Plot Parameters" pop-up window to plot the phase curve in `g`-band.

-**Step 2.5.** Click on the "Apply" button.
+**2.5.** Click on the "Apply" button.
 This will result in the `g`-band phase curve plot with error bars for the MBA with ``ssObjectId`` = ``7470575696289418102`` as shown below.

 .. figure:: /_static/portal_tut04_step02d.png